A universal vision transformer for fast calorimeter simulations: Methods

-for each set $i$.
-Here, the coordinates $(x,y,z)$ characterize the geometry and $P_k$ represents the number of voxels selected for the $k$ coordinate.
-Since transformers are permutation-invariant, the next embedding step consists of applying a positional embedding to the created patches.
+Since transformers are permutation-invariant, the next embedding step consists of applying a positional embedding to the created patches~\cite{vaswani2017attention}.
 This makes the transformer aware of the position of the patches, and hence of the spatial location of the calorimeter cells that are part of the patch.
+We show an example of patching an irregular geometry in~\cref{fig:patching}.
+It shows a toy detector with three layers, each with six voxels but organized differently in the $(x,y)$-plane.
+We define the patch dimensions as defined in~\cref{eq:patches}, which leads to $N_\text{patches}=3$.
+In the more general case of different number of voxels per layer, the number of patches will vary with more patches dedicated to the largest part of the detector.
 Such positional embedding should also respect the varying geometry and the corresponding patching.
 Therefore, we introduce a three-dimensional sine embedding with learnable frequencies.
 Let $\left(X_{n_i}, Y_{n_i}, Z_{n_i} \right)$ be the number of patches along each direction for grid $i$, to incorporate spatial information into the transformer, we construct a three-dimensional positional encoding that respects the heterogeneous detector layout.
 For each grid, we define a cumulative coordinate in the depth direction

 and two local coordinates in the transverse directions

 Finally, the 3D meshgrid $(x, y, z)$ is multiplied with a set of learnable frequencies $\omega_d$ initialized from a Gaussian distribution,

 where $D$ is the latent dimensionality of a single patch.
 Therefore, the positional embedding vector, added to the inputs, is